Number Flow React Native

 Note that sharedValue expects a SharedValue<string> (a pre-formatted string), not a number.
 You're responsible for formatting in the worklet.

-In scrubbing mode, the library pre-allocates a pool of 20 SharedValue slots at mount time.
+In this mode, the library pre-allocates a pool of 20 SharedValue slots at mount time.
 Digit extraction happens entirely on the UI thread via useAnimatedReaction, writing directly to these pre-allocated values without crossing the JS bridge.

 Timing config objects